 The township’s road crew prepared the excavation and base stone.
 Brentwood provided four staff members to complete the product installation.
 The road crew then finished up with the stone infill material.
-Having installed other panel and roll pavers in the past, the road crew noted GroundPro’s ease of connection, which can be accomplished by simply sweeping a boot across rolls.
-GroundPro includes an offset connection between rows to ensure vehicles transitioning from one roll to the next maintain contact with the product.
+Having installed other pavers in the past, the road crew noted GroundPro’s ease of connection.
+GroundPro includes an offset connection between rows to ensure vehicles transitioning from one panel to the next maintain contact with the product.
 Finally, the product geometry ensures continuous product contact throughout each panel.

 Two daily park users commented on the benefits this installation will have for their furry friends – especially since this improvement will reduce the impact of heat on dogs’ paws.
 This project was able to provide a solution to reduce stormwater runoff while improving a common area for dogs and their owners alike to enjoy.